F-Zero X: Reception

 Critical reception of F-Zero X was overall positive.
-The game has an aggregate average of 87.61% based on 15 reviews at GameRankings, and a metascore of 85 at Metacritic.
+It has an aggregate average of 87.61% based on 15 reviews at GameRankings, and a metascore of 85 at Metacritic.
 Critics generally praised its fast gameplay, abundance of courses and vehicles, keeping a high framerate with up to thirty racers on screen at the same time, and track design.
 However, the lack of graphical detail has been widely criticized.
-Peer Schneider of IGN described the gameplay as "god-like", "hair-splitting" speed; and he considered the game to rival its predecessor Wave Race 64 with its "perfectly fine-tuned controls and a fresh approach to racing".
-It received the Game of the Month award for November 1998 from Electronic Gaming Monthly.
+Peer Schneider of IGN described the gameplay as "god-like", "hair-splitting" speed and said it rivaled its predecessor Wave Race 64 with its "perfectly fine-tuned controls and a fresh approach to racing".
+F-Zero X received the Game of the Month award for November 1998 from Electronic Gaming Monthly.
 An editor stated that "the graphics may be simple, but they're smooth and the action is fast".
 Next Generation stated: "From the rocking guitar tunes (courtesy of the same composer who created the original's music) to the insanely addictive Grand Prix races, the game is a blast."

 Allgame described the graphical detail as "certainly not up to Nintendo's usual standards".
 GameSpot criticized the low polygon count on the vehicles "particularly uninspiring" and saying that the "track detail is also very limited, giving the track a spartan feel to it".
 Although the optimizations are strict, critics exalted the steady rate of 60 frames per second, which some thought made up for the lack of graphical detail with little room for improvement.
 The Electric Playground found the framerate to give "the game a major boost in the feel department [making it] seem like your vehicle is bursting through the sound barrier".
 According to GameSpot, F-Zero X became the first racing game to run at 60 frames per second with up to 30 vehicles on screen at the same time, but in order to keep the frame rate, polygon counts on the vehicles, textures and track detail are sacrificed.